Kodular/Documentation/docs/components/connectivity/bluetooth-client.md

 |:----:|:-------:|
 |number|0|

-Sets the delimiter byte to use when passing a negative number for the   numberOfBytes parameter when calling ReceiveText, ReceiveSignedBytes, or   ReceiveUnsignedBytes.
+Sets the delimiter byte to use when passing a negative number for thenumberOfBytes parameter when calling ReceiveText, ReceiveSignedBytes, orReceiveUnsignedBytes.

 ### High Byte First